abacus-gene/hhsd/README.md

 pip install .
 ```
 ### - macOS
 Installation on macOS is also relatively straightforward.
-Make sure that you are using the pip version specific to python3, and that python 3.9+ is installed.
+Make sure that you are using the pip version specific to python3.
 ```
 git clone https://github.com/abacus-gene/hhsd
 cd hhsd